maartenba/maartenba.github.io/_posts/2021-11-08-journey-towards-speakertravel-building-a-service-from-scratch.markdown

 A few hours into development, I had the login/register/manage account pages customized.
 The layout page was converted to load a [Bootswatch UI theme](https://bootswatch.com/) (on top of [Bootstrap](https://getbootstrap.com/)), and was starting to get into building the flows of inviting speakers, searching flights (with 100% made up data), approving and rejecting flights, and all that.
 This was finished in a week or 6 and then another few weeks to properly integrate with AllMyles' staging environment.

 While developing the app, a lot of new ideas and improvements popped up.
 I tried to be ruthless in asking myself *"do I really need this for version 1?"*, and log anything else in the issue tracker and pick it up in the future.
 This definitely helped with productivity.

+Some fun was had implementing [tag helpers to show/hide HTML elements (blog post)](https://blog.maartenballiauw.be/post/2020/04/14/building-an-aspnet-core-tag-helper-to-show-hide-ui-elements-based-on-authorization.html), which realy works well to make certain parts of the UI available based on user permissions and roles.

 The first version was ready near the end of August 2019, including a basic [product website](https://speaker,travel/) that is powered by a very simple Markdown-to-HTML script that seems to work well.